 A carcinoma is a form of skin cancer that starts in the skin cells or the tissue lining of your organs.
 The abnormal cancer cells can divide and spread throughout the body, but this does not always occur with carcinoma.
-There are several different types of carcinomas, but the two most common are basal cell carcinoma and squamous cell carcinoma.
-While they are the same form of cancer, they are also very different.
+There are several types of carcinomas, but the two most common are basal cell carcinoma and squamous cell carcinoma.
+While they are the same form of cancer, know the difference between basal cell and squamous cell.

 Basal Cell Carcinoma